-When a user drags a SysML Block element from the Project Browser onto a diagram, the system checks the instanceType attribute value and searches the SysML Profile for an element template with a matching metatype attribute value, and generates the instance from that - with the above definition you would get a Block element with the "property" stereotype.
+When a user drags a SysML Block element from the Browser window onto a diagram, the system checks the \instanceType attribute value and searches the SysML Profile for an element template with a matching \metatype attribute value, and generates the instance from that.
+With the example definition you would get a Block element with the "property" stereotype.